Jikazu/gabbosh-travelblog/README.md

 ### Future Features
   - An about page where I can have information about myself as the blog owner.
-  - Add further functionality in my contact model so that I can send a reply directly from there instead of just viewing
+  - Add further functionality in my contact model so that I can send a reply directly from there instead of just viewing the content.
   - Different layout than the template I used
   - Creating an account and logging in with either google account/facebook account